nguyenanhhao221/nguyenanhhao221/README.md

 <a href="https://github.com/DenverCoder1/readme-typing-svg" alt="Typing SVG"> <img src="https://readme-typing-svg.demolab.com?font=Source+Code+Pro&size=20&pause=1000&color=7CC0E2&center=true&vCenter=true&width=435&lines=%3Ch1%3EFront+End+Developer+%3Ch1%2F%3E;%3CCoffeeLover+%2F%3E;%3CBugDestroyer+%2F%3E"/></a>
 </p>

-I'm 27 years old self taught Front-end developer based in Vietnam 🇻🇳.
+Hey there!
+I'm a 27-year-old self-taught Front-end developer hailing from the beautiful country of Vietnam 🇻🇳.
+When I'm not typing away at my keyboard, you can find me sipping on some coffee and munching on some delicious street food.

-- 🔭 I'm currently doing a 365 days commit challenge.
-Don't you just love when the chart is all green ?
+- 🔭 Currently, I'm embarking on a 365-day commit challenge, which means my GitHub chart is looking greener than a jungle!
+But let's be real, who doesn't love a green chart?
-- 🌱 I love to work in React, Typescript, NextJS and TailwindCSS, creating not just beautiful application but also blazing fast.
+- 🌱 I'm all about React, Typescript, NextJS, and TailwindCSS, and I'm always looking for ways to create beautiful and speedy applications.
+Oh, and did I mention that I'm a proud Neovim user?
+Yeah, I like to live on the edge.
 - 👉 Check out my repo for some cool stuff I have been doing.
-Hit me up if you ever need a chat or have some ideas, I'm always open.
+Hit me up if you ever need a chat or have some ideas.
+My DMs are always open, well at least when I'm not stuck in Vim.

 ## 🧰 Languages and Tools